waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Untested Assumptions
 - The western path on Route 30 is the correct way to reach MR. POKEMON's house.
 - MR. POKEMON's house is located on Route 30 itself, not a connecting route.

+## Area and Navigation Insights (Additions)
+### Tile Traversal and Movement Rules
+- **LONG_GRASS**: Traversable, contains wild Pokémon.
+(Verified by encounters on Route 30)
+- **WATER**: Impassable without a specific ability (like Surf).
+(Hypothesis, needs verification by attempting to walk on it)

+## Discoveries & Lessons Learned (Additions)
+- Repeatedly interacting with an object (like a sign) without new results can lead to loops.
+I must dismiss dialogue before attempting to move.

+## Untested Assumptions
+- MR. POKEMON's house is located on Route 30 itself, not a connecting route.
+(About to be tested)